Stem Cell Treatment for degenerative disc disease DDD back pain

 • Lumbar Disc Disease: This type of DDD degeneration in the lower back region of the spine.

-Any back related pain that is associated with intervertebral disc disruptions is referred to as “discogenic” pain.
-Depending on the severity of disc bulge, the pain can be mild or very sharp.
-Some patients report feelings of lancinating, stabbing or burning sensations while others commonly report frequent with numbness and tingling in extremities.
+Any back-related pain that is associated with intervertebral disc disruptions is referred to as “discogenic” pain.
+Depending on the severity of the disc bulge, the pain can be mild or very sharp.
+Some patients report feelings of lancinating, stabbing, or burning sensations, while others commonly report frequent numbness and tingling in extremities.

 4 Stages of Degenerative Disc Disease